“I want to keep playing in the pool!”

 “I don’t need a nap!” she was almost at full wail pitch.

-I gave up on the underwear and grabbed a pair of stretchy pants, my normal outfit.
+I grabbed a pair of stretchy yoga pants, my normal outfit.
 I was still sitting with her during naps which meant for almost four years I had been immobile for at least an hour every single day of the week.
 This was both a blessing and a curse: a blessing because I had an excuse to sit and write blog posts, read a book, or (almost never) take a nap myself.
 A curse because it often meant dinner was late and laundry was left unfolded and afternoon appointments couldn’t be made or kept.

 “I don’t want those!”
 She yelled and threw the pants I held out to her on the floor.